isomerpages/moe-ncps/_our-school/School Service Providers/Nan Chiau Student Care Centre.md

 3\.
 Character Development
 4\.
 Being Responsible and Caring

+**VISION** <br>
+The “third place” between  school and home where quests for knowledge unfold and learning begins.

+**MISSION** <br>
+To help each child develop critical and creative thinking skills, nurture leadership qualities and build strength of character through structured and fun learning activities.

 **WHAT WE DO**

 Established in 2006, NASCANS is a leading after-school student care provider in Singapore with over 10 years of experience.
 The first Student Care Centre (SCC) started in January 2010 and it has now grown to 18 centres island-wide, reaching out to a student population of over 2,400.